ThulileMasuku/requirement-analysis/README.md

 - **Requirement Validation**
   The documented requirements are reviewed and validated with stakeholders to ensure they accurately reflect the intended needs.
 This step ensures the requirements are complete, consistent, and aligned with business goals.
+  ## Types of Requirements

+In software development, requirements are generally categorized into two main types: Functional and Non-functional.
+Understanding the difference between these two is crucial for building a reliable and user-friendly system.

+### Functional Requirements

+Functional Requirements describe the specific behavior or functions of the system — what the system should do.

+**Examples for a Booking Management Project:**
+- Users can create, view, update, and cancel bookings.
+- The system must send confirmation emails after successful bookings.
+- Admins can manage availability and view booking reports.
+- Users can search for available dates and filter by location or service type.

+These requirements define the *core features* and *interactions* the system must support.

+### Non-functional Requirements

+Non-functional Requirements define the system’s operational qualities — how the system performs its functions.

+**Examples for a Booking Management Project:**
+- The system should load any page within 2 seconds under normal network conditions.
+- Booking data must be encrypted in transit and at rest to ensure security.
+- The application should be available 99.9% of the time (high availability).
+- The interface must be responsive and work on mobile, tablet, and desktop devices.
+- The system must handle up to 10,000 concurrent users without performance degradation.

+These requirements focus on *performance, reliability, usability,* and *security*.